rafaelrubbioli/terminator/README.md

 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="License MIT"></a>

 # K8S OOM Terminator
-When a pod reaches `OOM` (out of memory) state, K8S sends a `SIGKILL` and immediately kills pod.
+When a pod reaches `OOM` (out of memory) state, K8S sends a `SIGKILL` and immediately kills it.
 This may cause some errors when the pod is processing something (like an HTTP request).

 Terminator is a way to mitigate that scenario.
-It watches pods and sends a SIGTERM when they reach the defined limit and lets them terminate gracefully.
+It watches pods and sends a `SIGTERM` when they reach the defined limit and lets them terminate gracefully.

 ## Note